Azure/batch-shipyard/docs/97-faq.md

 * `input_data` of any kind at the task-level is not possible; you must either use `resource_files` or build your own solution.
 * `output_data` options are limited and egress to `azure_storage` Azure Files (i.e., file shares) is not possible.
+Additionally, there is only limited resolution of environment variables in output file path specfications.
 * Less aggressive retries of compute node provisioning steps.
 This can potentially lead to a greater occurrence of `unusable` nodes.
 * Other experimental features may not be supported.